sourcebots/docs/content/api/servo-board/servos.md

 ```

 {{% notice tip %}}
 When `position` is set to 0, the servo loses power and can freely rotate.
-The same state they're in at startup.
+The same state they're in at start-up.
 {{% /notice %}}